MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/planning-optimization/replenishment-methods-quantity-modification.md

 - **Min. order quantity** - planned orders will not be less than the value defined.
 For example, **Min. order quantity** = *10* will result in a planned order for 10, even if only 4 is required to fulfill the demand.

 - **Max. order quantity** - planned orders will not excite the value entered.
 For demand higher than Max. order quantity multiple, planned orders will be created to cover the demand.
+For example, **Max. order quantity** = *100* and demand for 450 will result in four planned orders of 100 and one for 50.

 ## Examples of replenishment that uses Min./Max. coverage code